 - What’s your ideal budget for storage?

-2. Show them different options
+2 — Show them different options

-If you show your customer what a 100% backup plan will look like for them, they may change their minds on their own.
-Start with modeling a system based on what they say they want and then show them several other options that you and your customer can have a conversation around.
+If you show your customer what a 100% backup plan will look like, they may change their mind on their own.
+Start with modeling a system based on what they say they want, then show them several other easy-to-understand options that you can have a conversation around.

-1. Financing options and loans
+Financing options and loans

-You can tell them about financing programs, leasing options, and loans that are available for them.
+If the price of a battery seems too high for your customer, explain that there are several ways to avoid paying in one lump sum.
+You can tell them about financing programs, leasing options, and any available loans.
 These include options such as PACE loans, which add the cost of battery storage to their property tax.